reddysrinitya/reddysrinitya/README.md

 I am Srinitya Reddy ; )

 👩🏻‍💻 I’m a Software Developer
-📱 I’m currently doing the Artificial Intelligence courses My hobbies are drawing✍🏼 and paining🎨.
+My hobbies are drawing✍🏼 and painting🎨.
 Also I'm an avid chef👩🏻‍🍳 📫 reddysrinitya@gmail.com
 📍California, United States